OPT Data Management Analyst Jobs

 Target employers with a history of data role sponsorships

-Large financial institutions, healthcare systems, and technology firms file H-1B petitions for data analysts at high rates.
+Large financial institutions, healthcare systems, and technology firms file H-1B visa petitions for data analysts at high rates.
 Focusing your search on employers with established immigration programs avoids wasting time on companies that have never navigated the process.

 Be transparent about your OPT timeline on applications